LTREB-reservoirs/LTREB-reservoirs.github.io/_pages/products.md

 ## Other products

-Falling Creek Reservoir is used as a test and evaluation site for the development of the General Lake Model. [https://github.com/AquaticEcoDynamics/glm-aed/tree/main/glm-examples](https://github.com/AquaticEcoDynamics/glm-aed/tree/main/glm-examples)
+Falling Creek Reservoir is used as a test-bed and evaluation site for the development of the General Lake Model. [https://github.com/AquaticEcoDynamics/glm-aed/tree/main/glm-examples](https://github.com/AquaticEcoDynamics/glm-aed/tree/main/glm-examples)